rootiest/obsidian-ai-image-ocr/README.md

  https://opensource.org/licenses/MIT
 -->

-# Obsidian AI Image OCR Plugin
+# AI Image OCR Plugin

 A plugin for Obsidian that extracts text from images using OCR powered by AI image recognition.